DIY Pressed Tin Napkin Rings

 All you need is a roll of material to act as a napkin ring – this really can be any type of ribbon, but this pressed tin that I found at Michaels works beautifully.
 And there is a tonne of it so I can make as many as I need.
 For these pressed tin rings you will need some small tin snips or scissors and also I used a pair of jewelry tweezers to help me bend the tin.

-I cut about 3 1/2 inches of the tin ribbon with my tins snips, bent the ends over (because they are sharp), then I shaped the tin into a ring to fit a napkin.
+- Bend the ends over (because they are sharp), then shape the tin into a ring to fit a napkin (see image).

 That’s it.
 See, I told you it was the easiest DIY ever.
 But I wanted to share it with you because sometimes all we need is an idea to spark a project.
 Maybe you saw a similar type of ribbon and didn’t know what to do with it.
 Well, now you do.

 So simple and pretty.
 Now come on over and check out how I used them on a simple Easter Table!

 More Pretty and Fun Easter Table Setting Ideas:

 PIN IT to make later!

 Now here’s the fun part!
 I used these napkin rings in an Easter table scape that I am sharing over on the Kendall-Jackson Wines blog!
 Head on over and have a look!

 Have an inspired day!